-However, you may (partly) rely on the CDD measures, meant in article 3, paragraph 1, parts a, b and c of the AML/CFT State Ordinance that are performed by certain other service providers that have an established relationship with the customer and want to introduce that customer to you.
-This reliance may apply only for customers that are introduced by a financial service provider or by notaries, lawyers, tax advisors, or accountants (or persons exercising a similar legal profession) established in Aruba, other countries within the Kingdom of the Netherlands, the United States of America, or Canada.
+However, you may (partly) rely on the CDD measures, meant in article 3, paragraph 1, subsections a, b and c of the AML/CFT State Ordinance, being performed by certain other service providers that have an established relationship with the customer and want to introduce that customer to you (the so-called "introducers").
+Hence, an "introduced relationship" is where an introducer (an intermediary or other third party) has an established relationship with a customer and wishes to introduce that customer to you.
+This means that a service provider does not need to duplicate certain CDD measures that have already been conducted by the introducer.
+The reliance on an introducer may apply only for customers that are introduced by a financial service provider or by notaries, lawyers, tax advisors, or accountants (or persons exercising a similar legal profession) established in Aruba, other countries within the Kingdom of the Netherlands, the United States of America, or Canada.
 Note that you remain ultimately responsible for compliance with article 3, paragraph 1, parts a, b and c of the AML/CFT State Ordinance.
 Moreover, you must apply appropriate (enhanced) CDD measures and conduct ongoing CDD on the business relationship and scrutinize transactions carried out during the business relationship.

-- AML/CFT State Ordinance: articles 15 and 16 - AML/CFT Handbook: Section 3.13 - Ministerial Regulation recognized introduction countries (Regeling erkende introductielanden LWTF) (2011 no. 65)
+- AML/CFT State Ordinance: articles 15 and 16 - AML/CFT Handbook: Section 4.14 - Regulation designated introduction countries (Regeling erkende introductielanden LWTF) (2011 no. 65)

-24. Which documents are required for verification of the customer's identity?
+30. Which documents are required for verification of the customer's identity?